cinnData/PythonBootcamp/Projects/[PY-P] Project - Barcelona restaurants in TripAdvisor.md

 🏁 Objective: determine the top-rated restaurants in Madrid for your specific dietary preferences (*e.g*. vegan, gluten-free) within a certain price range that you feel comfortable with (feel free to deviate for privacy reasons).

-💡 Analysis: analyze the `trip-mad.csv` data set to filter restaurants based on dietary options, price range, and ratings.
+💡 Analysis: analyze the data to filter restaurants based on dietary options, price range, and ratings.

 🎯 Findings: summarize the information about the top restaurants that fit the criteria, including their names, locations, and main cuisines offered.